ESG Data Table

 Environmental Performance Indicators Scope of Aggregation Calculation Method, Emissions Intensity, etc.

-Scope 1 (from Energy Sources)+Scope 2 (Market-Based) Total Emissions <FY2021>
+Scope 1 (from Energy Sources) +Scope 2 (Market-Based)

-Total of Scope 1 (from Energy Sources) and Scope 2 (Market-Based) emissions
+Consolidated Total of Scope 1 (from Energy Sources) and Scope 2 (Market-Based) emissions

 The unit calorific values and CO2 emission factors are based on "Greenhouse Gas Emissions Accounting, Reporting, and Disclosure System" which is provided in the "Act on Promotion of Global Warming Countermeasures."
 However, for city gas in Japan, we use basic emission factors or alternative value from "Emission Factors by Gas Suppliers (for the calculation of GHG emissions by specified emitters)" published by the Ministry of the environment and the Ministry of Economy, Trade and Industry of Japan.

-Scope 2 (Market-Based) Emissions Purchased electricity#5×electricity CO2 emissions factor#6 +purchased heat × heat CO2 emissions factor#7
+Purchased electricity#3 × electricity CO2 emissions factor#4 + purchased heat × heat CO2 emissions factor#5

-• #5It includes solar power generated at our business sites.
+#3 It includes solar power generated at our business sites.

-• #6For domestic sites, adjusted emissions factors from "Emission Factors by Power Suppliers (for the calculation of GHG emissions by specified emitters)" published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry of Japan, for overseas sites, the emissions factors by country for 2019 published by the International Energy Agency (IEA).
+For domestic sites, adjusted emissions factors from "Emission Factors by Power Suppliers (for the calculation of GHG emissions by specified emitters)" published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry of Japan, for overseas sites, the emissions factors by country for 2022 published by the International Energy Agency (IEA).
 However, we use values provided by Sumitomo Chemical Co., Ltd. for sites located on the premises of Sumitomo Chemical Co., Ltd.

-• #7Values are based on "Greenhouse Gas Emissions Accounting, Reporting, and Disclosure System" which is provided in "Act on Promotion of Global Warming Countermeasures."
+#5 Values are based on "Greenhouse Gas Emissions Accounting, Reporting, and Disclosure System" which is provided in the "Act on Promotion of Global Warming Countermeasures."
 However, for heat in Japan, we use alternative value from "Emission Factors by Heat Suppliers (for the calculation of GHG emissions by specified emitters)" published by the Ministry of the environment and the Ministry of Economy, Trade and Industry of Japan.
+In addition, we use values provided by Sumitomo Chemical Co, Ltd. for sites located on the premises of Sumitomo Chemical Co., Ltd.

-Scope 3 Emissions Refer to each category Total of Category 1 emissions to Category 15 emissions
+Scope3 Emissions Refer to each category Total of Category 1 emissions to Category 15 emissions

 LCI-DB: LCI Database IDEAv2 (for calculation of supply chain GHG emissions)